sarahbonnin/CRG_RIntroduction/ggplot2.md

 <h3>Dot plots</h3>

-Example of the expression of a gene in 2 experimental groups (each with 3 replicates)
+Example of the expression of a gene in 6 samples: 2 experimental groups in triplicates.

 ```{r}
 # create a named vector with the expression of a gene